Juggernaut (video game): Gameplay

 Juggernaut is a first person game that focuses on item collection and puzzle solving.
 The player can only move along set paths with the compass on the bottom of the screen and interact with objects using the research cursor, which spins when an item can be used.
 While in the mansion, the player must also utilize several different bodily forms to access all available areas.
-Machines called ’soul exchangers’ will transfer the player's spirit into either a Juvenile body, which is used to open small doors, or an Adult Body, which is used to open large doors and interact with most objects.
+Machines called ’body converters’ will transfer the player's spirit into either a Juvenile body, which is used to open small doors, or an Adult Body, which is used to open large doors and interact with most objects.
 While in the soul form, the player can fit through small holes in the mansion but cannot pick up items or open doors.

 While the focus is on solving puzzles and riddles, several scenarios occur in which the player must use weapons or dodge attacks within a set time frame.
 If the player fails to complete the event, he is either sent back to the point right beforehand or sent back to the beginning to complete the scenario again.

 There are four microcosm hubs to explore, each with two scenarios to complete.
 The scenarios are set in either a prison island, a jungle, a forest or cyberspace, and all spread across three discs.
 Although each hub requires a different disc to play, the order has no effect on the overall game play, giving it a bit of an open world feel.